spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/02-aws.md

 ### Access Credentials

-* Give the Access key and Secret Access Key for the role generated.
+* Give the Access key ID and Secret Access Key for the role generated.
 * Validate these credentials to get your AWS cloud account created.

 ## Create an AWS Cluster